 Learning to drive without an instructor

-- If you’ll be using the family car once you pass your test you may feel more comfortable practicing in the same one.
-Then, when you’re on the road, you won’t need to readjust.
+- If you’ll be using the family car once you pass your test, you may feel more comfortable practising in the same one.
+Then, when you’re on the road, you won’t need to readjust

-- It’s all about preparation, the more time you get in the car the better you know the roads.
-Not having to schedule in times or be cut off once your hour is up, gives you the freedom to practice more.
-As well as this, you can experience different light and weather conditions.
+- You may be lucky to have more opportunities to practice.
+Not having to schedule in times or be cut off once your hour is up, may give you more road time.
+And you might get the chance to experience different light and weather conditions

 What do you need if you’re learning without an instructor?

-- Firstly, you need to ensure that the person teaching you is over 21 and has had their license for over three years.
+- Make sure that the person teaching you is over 21 and has had their licence for more than three years

-- Additionally, it’s illegal to pay someone to teach you if they aren’t a certified ADI, so it needs to be someone who’s happy to give up their time for free.
+- It’s illegal to pay someone to teach you if they aren’t a certified ADI, so it needs to be someone who’s happy to give up their time for free

-- As well as this, the practical test is only one element of becoming a qualified driver.
-Doing groundwork by learning the Highway Code, “show me, tell me” questions, and also going through some hazard perception simulations.
+- The practical test is only one part of becoming a qualified driver.
+Knowing the Highway Code and 'show me, tell me' questions are important, as is practising hazard perception simulations

 Tips for learning without an instructor